G'day Peter

 So I don't see the independents siding with BS anytime soon.
 Tony Abbott's opponent will back the Coalition in the event of a hung parliament.

-It looks like it's going to be one of thozzze campaigns - horse trading, selling a
+It looks like it's going to be one of thozzze campaigns - horse trading, selling ars

 e, back door deals, front door deals, shirt fronting, space invading and a hostile senate to boot... and probably a half decent recession to cap it all off...